djbower/spider/README.md

 ## Citation

 ### 1. SPIDER code
 Bower, D.J., P. Sanan, and A.S.
 Wolf (2017), Numerical solution of a non-linear conservation law applicable to the interior dynamics of partially molten planets, Phys.
 Earth Planet.
-Inter.
+Inter., doi: 10.1016/j.pepi.2017.11.004, accepted.

 ### 2. Use of MgSiO3 melt data tables (RTpress) within SPIDER
 Wolf, A.S. and D.J.
 Bower (2017), An equation of state for high pressure-temperature liquids (RTpress) with application to MgSiO3 melt, Phys.
 Earth Planet.
 Inter.